CORE SCIENTIFIC : AND ITS AFFILIATED DEBTORS - Form 8-K

 |Mandatory Prepayments:

-Limited to mandatory prepayments with (i) 50% of the cash proceeds above $50 million upon exercise of Tranche 1 Warrants (as defined in the New Warrants Term Sheet), to be required no more than two (2) times per year, (ii) 100% of the net cash proceeds of any "Asset Sale" (any disposition of the New Secured Notes' collateral (the "Collateral"), any "Extraordinary Receipts" or any "Casualty/Insurance Event", in each case, within ten (10) Business Days of the receipt of such net cash projects but excluding any Exempted Dispositions (to be agreed among the Debtors and the Requisite Consenting Creditors)), and in the case of clause (ii), subject to (x) applicable lien priorities, (y) reinvestment rights to be agreed among the Debtors and the Requisite Consenting Creditors and (z) certain exceptions for equipment replacements and similar transactions to be agreed among the Debtors and the Requisite Consenting Creditors.1
+Limited to mandatory prepayments with (i) 50% of any cash proceeds, once such cash proceeds are equal to or greater than $50 million, upon exercise of Tranche 1 Warrants (as defined in the New Warrants Term Sheet), to be required no more than two (2) times per year or (ii) to the extent that any cash proceeds remain after the Issuer complies with any such mandatory prepayment requirements under the Exit Facility, 100% of the net cash proceeds of any "Asset Sale" (any disposition of the New Secured Notes' collateral (the "Collateral"), in each case, within ten (10) Business Days of the date of receipt of such net cash proceeds, and in the case of clause (ii), subject to (x) applicable lien priorities, (y) the Reinvestment Right (as defined in the Exit Facility) and (z) certain exceptions for equipment replacements and similar transactions to be agreed among the Debtors and the Requisite Consenting Creditors.

 Definitions used herein to be agreed in the definitive documentation by the Requisite Consenting Creditors and the Debtors.